ContinuumRoboticsLab/opencontinuumrobotics/README.md

 - images for posts are stored in assets/posts folder
 - select a teaser image for the post (500x300)
+- select one of the categories for the post
 - once post is ready for publication move to the _posts folder
 - if this is your first post, make sure that you create your author profile in _data/authors.yml